Last updated: 11 October 2020

 Notify you about updates to our Oculus Products; and

-Customize your experiences on our Oculus Products based on your activities, including the content, games, apps, and other experiences you interact with, the other online services you use, and other information we collect.
+Customise your experiences on our Oculus Products based on your activities, including the content, games, apps and other experiences that you interact with, the other online services you use and other information that we collect.
 This allows us to make your experience unique and relevant to you, for example by showing you content that is most relevant to you.

 To improve and develop your experience and our Oculus Products.
 We also use the information we collect to understand and improve our Oculus Products and to develop the XR ecosystem.
 For example, we use the information to:

-Solicit and analyze input and feedback about our Oculus Products;
+Request and analyse input and feedback about our Oculus Products;

 Identify and address technical issues on our Oculus Products;

 Conduct and learn from research about the ways in which people use our Oculus Products;

 Improve services offered by others, such as third parties that offer content, games, apps and other experiences on our Oculus Products; and